 - Taught to stand up to discrimination and to understand this is protected by law

 We place great emphasis on building positive relationships in school and believe that these values should not just be taught but thoroughly embedded into school life.
 We actively support our students to develop into active, responsible citizens who have empathy towards others.

 - Students encouraged to give their views on issues

 - Safeguarding procedures training for all staff

-- Within particular subjects e.g. History, RE, Performing Arts, English and Geography – promotion of tolerance of different views, democracy, parliament and immigration, extremist behaviour and equality and diversity
+- Within particular subjects e.g. History, Beliefs and Values, Performing Arts, English and Geography – promotion of tolerance of different views, democracy, parliament and immigration, extremist behaviour and equality and diversity

 - Regular curriculum review